Standards of Practice

 • Managing client care using evidence

-All nurses are responsible to follow the sexual misconduct standard, in addition to the standards for their respective designation.
-This means:
+All nurses are responsible for following the sexual misconduct standards.
+The standards are in addition to their respective designation standards.

 • Nurses must not engage in sexual misconduct